 Khanty-Mansi Autonomous Area (Yugra)

-The Khanty-Mansi Autonomous Area (Yugra) is located in the middle part of the Russian Federation in the center of the West Siberian Plain and has an administrative center in the city of Khanty-Mansiysk.
-The Khanty-Mansi Autonomous Okrug is surrounded by the Yamal-Nenets Autonomous District, the Krasnoyarsk Territory, the Komi Republic and the Sverdlovsk, Tyumen and Tomsk Regions.
+The Khanty-Mansi Autonomous Area (Yugra) is located in the middle of the RF in the center of the West Siberian Plain and has an administrative center in the city of Khanty-Mansiysk.
+KhMAO is surrounded by Yamalo-Nenets, Krasnoyarsk Territory, The Republic of Komi and area - Sverdlovskaya, Tyumen и Tomsk.
 The largest cities in Khanty-Mansi Autonomous District are Surgut and Nizhnevartovsk with Nefteyugansk.
 Two districts of the district are referred to the Far North (Berezovsky and Beloyarsky), the rest are equivalent to them.
-The main rivers of the region are the Ob and the Irtysh, as well as their tributaries.
+The main rivers of the region are Ob с Irtysh, as well as their tributaries.

-Ugra gives about 60% of all Russian oil.
-A self-sufficient donor region has the second largest position in the Russian Federation in terms of economic size (on the first - in Moscow).
-On the territory of KhMAO, oil and gas fields have been developed, and gold placers and veined quartz have been found and extracted.
+Yugra gives about 60% of the total Russian oil.
+A self-sufficient donor region in terms of the size of the economy has the second place in the Russian Federation (on the first - Moscow).
+On the territory of KhMAO, oil and gas deposits have been developed, and gold placers and veined quartz have been found and extracted.
 The following fossils were discovered:

-From the west, the territory is protected by the Ural mountains, and from the north along the flat marshy surface free ice Arctic air penetrates, which forms a moderately continental climate.
+From the west, the territory is protected Ural Mountains, and from the north along the flat swampy surface free ice Arctic air penetrates, which forms a moderately continental climate.

 The uniqueness of the region